Split digraph, Vowel+e, Bossy e, Silent e, magic e – why and how to teach it

 Synthetic Phonics – a ‘back to basics’ approach to reading?

 We often hear people calling for a ‘back to basics’ approach in education.
-But is Synthetic Phonics really backward looking or has it some new elements which differ from how reading was taught in the past?
+But is synthetic phonics really backwards-looking, or has it some new elements that differ from how reading was taught in the past?

 Read More